-Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our contract research organizations ("CROs") and costs associated with non-clinical activities, such as regulatory expenses.
-Our most significant costs are for license fees and clinical trials.
+Our research and development expenses consist primarily of license fees, salaries and related employee benefits, costs associated with clinical trials managed by our contract research organizations, or CROs, costs associated with non-clinical activities, such as regulatory expenses, and pre-commercialization manufacturing development activities.
+Our most significant costs are for clinical trials and license fees.
 The clinical trial expenses include payments to vendors such as CROs, investigators, clinical suppliers and related consultants.
+License fees are paid to the patent holders of our product candidates that give us the exclusive licenses to the patent rights and know-how for selected indications and territories.
+We may be required to make future milestone payments totaling up to \$67.0 million for our product candidates.

-Our historical research and development expenses relate predominantly to the in-licensing of IV APAP and Omigard and clinical trials for Omigard and IV APAP.
-We charge all research and development expenses to operations as incurred because the underlying technology associated with these expenditures relates to our research and development efforts and has no alternative future uses.
+Our historical research and development expenses relate predominantly to the in-licensing of Acetavance and Omigard and the related clinical trials for these product candidates.
+We expense all research and development charges as they are incurred as the underlying technology associated with these expenditures relates to our research and development efforts and has no alternative future uses.
 We use external service providers and vendors to conduct our clinical trials, to manufacture our product candidates to be used in clinical trials and to provide various other research and development related products and services.
 A substantial portion of these external costs are tracked on a project basis.

-We use our internal research and development resources across several projects and many resources are not attributable to specific projects.
-A substantial portion of our internal costs, including personnel and facility related costs, are not tracked on a project basis and are included in the "other supporting costs" category in the table below.
+Our internal research and development resources are used in several projects and may not be attributable to a specific product candidate.
+For example, a substantial portion of our internal costs, including personnel and facility related costs, are not tracked on a project basis.

-The following summarizes our research and development expenses included in our condensed statements of operations for the three months ended March 31, 2007 and 2006, and for the period from May 26, 2004 (inception) through March 31, 2007 (in thousands):
+The following table summarizes our research and development expenses included in our condensed statements of operations for the three months ended March 31, 2008 and 2007, and for the period from May 26, 2004 (inception) through March 31, 2008.
+Costs that are not attributable to a specific product candidate, including salaries and related personnel costs, are included in the "other supporting costs" category (in thousands):

-Thr ree Months Ended (1 Period from May 26, 2004 Inception) through
+Three Mon h 31, Period from May 26, 2004 (Inception) through March 31,

-Product Candidate 2007 2006 March 31, 2007

-IV APAP \$ 1,880 \$ 25,478 \$ 29,932

-Omigard 4,681 2,785 25,477
+2008 2007 2008

+Omigard \$ 5,470 \$4,681 \$ 46,457

+Acetavance 2,824 1,880 44,983

-Other supporting costs 1,681 472 8,669
+Other supporting costs 2,184 1,681 16,656

-\$ 8,242 \$ 28,735 \$ 64,078
+\$10,478 \$8,242 \$ 108,096